-12. By letter of 8 February 2002 the Agent of the Federal Republic of Yugoslavia, referring to "dramatic" and "ongoing" changes in Yugoslavia which had "put the [case] . . . in a quite different perspective", as well as to the decision to be taken by the Court in another case involving Yugoslavia, requested the Court, for reasons stated in that letter, to stay the proceedings or to extend for a further period of 12 months the time-limit for the submission by the Federal Republic of Yugoslavia of its observations on the preliminary objections raised by Canada.
-By letter of 22 February 2002 the Agent of Canada informed the Court that his Government was not opposed to the request by the Federal Republic of Yugoslavia.
+11. By letter of 8 February 2002 the Agent of the Federal Republic of Yugoslavia, referring to "dramatic" and "ongoing" changes in Yugoslavia which had "put the [case] . . . in a quite different perspective", as well as to the decision to be taken by the Court in another case involving Yugoslavia, requested the Court, for reasons stated in that letter, to stay the proceedings or to extend for a further period of 12 months the time-limit for the submission by the Federal Republic of Yugoslavia of its observations on the preliminary objections raised by France.
+By letter of 22 February 2002 the Agent of France informed the Court that his Government was not opposed to the request by the Federal Republic of Yugoslavia.

-By Order of 20 March 2002 the Court extended to 7 April 2003 the time-limit within which the Federal Republic of Yugoslavia might present a written statement of its observations and submissions on the preliminary objections made by Canada.
+By Order of 20 March 2002 the Court extended to 7 April 2003 the time-limit within which the Federal Republic of Yugoslavia might present a written statement of its observations and submissions on the preliminary objections made by France.

-- 13. On 20 December 2002, within the time-limit as thus extended, the Federal Republic of Yugoslavia filed a written statement of its observations and submissions on the preliminary objections in the present case (hereinafter referred to as its "Observations") and filed an identical written statement in the seven other pending cases.
-By letter of 14 January 2003 the Agent of Canada presented certain comments of his Government on those Observations. - 14.
-By letter of 5 February 2003 the Ambassador of the Federal Republic of Yugoslavia to the Netherlands informed the Court that, following the adoption and promulgation of the Constitutional Charter of Serbia and Montenegro by the Assembly of the Federal Republic of Yugoslavia on 4 February 2003, the name of the State of the Federal Republic of Yugoslavia had been changed to "Serbia and Montenegro".
-By letter of 28 February 2003 the Agent of Serbia and Montenegro presented his Government's comments on the abovementioned letter from the Agent of Canada of 14 January 2003. - 15.
-Pursuant to Article 24, paragraph 1, of the Statute, on 25 November 2003 Judge Simma informed the President that he considered that he should not take part in the decision in the cases concerning Legality of Use of Farce - 16.
-At a meeting held by the President of the Court on 12 December 2003 with the representatives of the Parties in the cases concerning Legality of Use of Force (Serbia and Montenegro v.
-Belgium) (Serbia and Montenegro v.
-Canada) (Serbia and Montenegro v.
-France) (Serbia and Montenegro v.
-Germany) (Serbia and Montenegro v.
-Italy) (Serbia and Montenegro v.
-Netherlands)
+- 12. On 20 December 2002, within the time-limit as thus extended, the Federal Republic of Yugoslavia filed a written statement of its observations and submissions on the preliminary objections in the present case (hereinafter referred to as its "Observations") and filed an identical written statement in the seven other pending cases. - 13.
+By letter of 5 February 2003 the Ambassador of the Federal Republic of Yugoslavia to the Netherlands informed the Court that, following the adoption and promulgation of the Constitutional Charter of Serbia and Montenegro by the Assembly of the Federal Republic of Yugoslavia on 4 February 2003, the name of the State of the Federal Republic of Yugoslavia had been changed to "Serbia and Montenegro". - 14.
+By letter of 19 February 2003 the Agent of France presented certain comments of his Government regarding the Observations of the Federal Republic of Yugoslavia.